X usage by public figures

 Japanese billionaire Yusaku Maezawa's giveaway in 2019 is the most-retweeted tweet of all-time.

-Twitter usage by public figures includes the posting and content-sharing by celebrity and politician users on Twitter.
+The usage of X, previously called Twitter, by public figures includes the posting and content-sharing by celebrity and politician users on the X platform.

-This particular use of Twitter has become an important factor for both Twitter itself and for the celebrity users.
-As with many other social networking websites, usage by public figures attracts more people to Twitter, thereby increasing opportunities for advertising.
+This particular use of the X platform has become an important factor for both X itself and for the celebrity users.
+As with many other social networking websites, usage by public figures attracts more people to X, thereby increasing opportunities for advertising.

-Twitter has provided two facilities to its high-profile users.
+X has provided two facilities to its high-profile users.
 The first is the verified account.
-Secondly, Twitter attempts to work with celebrity and media public relations staff to encourage them to make use of Twitter in their advertising and publicity campaigns, encouraging them to use Twitter in their promotional campaigns, and providing support and analysis services to determine what worked, what created "buzz," and what did not.
+Secondly, X attempts to work with celebrity and media public relations staff to encourage them to make use of Twitter in their advertising and publicity campaigns, encouraging them to use X in their promotional campaigns, and providing support and analysis services to determine what worked, what created "buzz," and what did not.

 Twitter verification

 Introduced in June 2009, the Twitter verification system provides the site's readers with a means to distinguish genuine account holders from impostors or parodies.
 A symbol displayed against the account name indicates that Twitter has taken steps to ensure that the account has the approval of the person whom it is claimed to be or represent.